cbarkr/privathon2025/README.md

 >
 > These wordlists were adapted from [philipperemy's `name-dataset`](https://github.com/philipperemy/name-dataset)

-- Assume, by some insider knowledge, you happen to learn the name of the last person to be added to the dataset: Bouhala الصول
+- Assume, by some insider knowledge, you happen to learn the name of the last person to be added to the dataset: Joaquim Nuno Chenyi
 - [`driver.py`](utils/driver.py) handles parsing the CSV for you
 - Who is their vote for?
 ### Task 2: Hash Cracking
 - Suppose we want to identify the name of the youngest individual in the dataset who voted "Red"
 - Crack the hashes for their first and last name using Hashcat
 - What is their full name?
+### Task 3: When less is more
+- How can you correctly anonymize the dataset?
 # Tools
 - [Hashcat](https://hashcat.net/hashcat/)
 ## Install